African American–Jewish relations: Alleged overrepresentation of Jews in the slave trade

 The American Jewish population from the 1600s–1800s was extremely low, with few settling in the South.
 As such, the Jewish role in the American slave trade was minimal.
-Overall, Jews accounted for 1.25 per cent of Southern slave owners.
+Overall, Jews accounted for 1.25 percent of Southern slave owners.
 Of all the shipping ports in Colonial America, only in Newport, Rhode Island, did Jewish merchants play a significant part in the slave-trade.

+Historian Eli Faber says that "[t]he numbers just aren't there to support the view" of significant numbers of Jewish slaveholders, and that "Jews were involved, but to an insignificant degree."

-During the 1990s, much of the Jewish-black conflict centered on allegations of antisemitism which were made against studies of Jewish involvement in the Atlantic slave trade and allegations that they were over-represented as prominent figures in it.
+During the 1990s, much of the Jewish–Black conflict centered on allegations of antisemitism made against studies of Jewish involvement in the Atlantic slave trade and allegations that they were over-represented as prominent figures in it.
 Professor Leonard Jeffries stated in a 1991 speech that "rich Jews" financed the slave trade, citing the role of Jews in slave-trading centers such as Rhode Island, Brazil, the Caribbean, Curaçao, and Amsterdam.
 His comments drew widespread outrage and calls for his dismissal from his position.

 As a source, Jeffries cited The Secret Relationship Between Blacks and Jews (1991), published by the Nation of Islam.
 That book alleges that Jews played a major role in the African slave trade, and it generated considerable controversy.
 Scholarly works were published which rebutted its charges.
 Mainstream scholars of slavery such as David Brion Davis concluded that Jews had little major or continuing impact on the history of New World slavery.

-American historian Wim Kooster notes that "[i]n no period did Jews play a leading role as financiers, shipowners, or factors in the transatlantic or Caribbean slave trades.
+Dutch-American historian of the Atlantic world Wim Klooster notes that "[i]n no period did Jews play a leading role as financiers, shipowners, or factors in the transatlantic or Caribbean slave trades.
 They possessed far fewer slaves than non-Jews in every British territory in North America and the Caribbean.
 Even when Jews in a handful of places owned slaves in proportions slightly above their representation among a town's families, such cases do not come close to corroborating the assertions of The Secret Relationship."

 Tony Martin of Wellesley College included The Secret Relationship between Blacks and Jews in the reading list for his classes, leading to charges of antisemitism against him in 1993.

 Henry Louis Gates Jr. of Harvard University called the book "the bible of new anti-Semitism" and added that "the book massively misinterprets the historical record, largely through a process of cunningly selective quotations of often reputable sources."